warezit/zitCraft/README.md

 Check our CLOSED "Issues" here: https://github.com/warezit/zitCraft/issues?q=is%3Aissue+is%3Aclosed

-*Do NOT use pastebin, your log file will be too large; they restrict file size for free users*
+*Do NOT use pastebin, your log file will be too large; they restrict file size for free users.
+Use Gist instead, follow the directions below.*

-*PLEASE Include screenshots of your issue whenever possible!*
-*Hit ALT+PRTSCR to capture the active window, then CTRL+V to paste the screenshot with your issue!*
+*PLEASE Include screenshots of your issue whenever possible!
+Hit ALT+PRTSCR to capture the active window, then CTRL+V to paste the screenshot with your issue!*

 **If you still need help and you don't see your issue listed anywhere, start a new issue following these steps:**